Lanaya97/Business-Card/README.md

 The database will be automatically created when the back-end server runs, and temporary data will be seeded into the database.

 ## Database
-The database connection string can be found in the appsettings.json file in the back-end project.
+MySQL, The database connection string can be found in the appsettings.json file in the back-end project.
 The database is automatically created upon running the server and seeds with temporary data, so no manual setup is required.
 ## Design Principles
 This project follows several design principles and patterns to ensure clean, scalable, and maintainable code, including: